Background pattern

 Other side effects:

-Numbness and tingling of the fingers of the hands and feet, blue discoloration of the skin, diarrhea, pain and weakness in arms and legs.
+Numbness and tingling of fingers and toes, blue discoloration of the skin, diarrhea, pain and weakness in arms and legs.
 Blue discoloration of the skin due to poor blood circulation.

-Acceleration or slowing of heart rate, increase in blood pressure, skin rash, swelling in the face, urticaria, muscle pain, lack of pulse, and difficulty breathing, headache, dizziness, muscle spasms, ergotism (long-term poisoning effect).
+Acceleration or slowing of heart rate, increased blood pressure, skin rash, swelling of the face, urticaria, muscle pain, lack of pulse, and difficulty breathing, headache, vertigo, muscle spasms, ergotism (long-term poisoning effect of ergot).

 Myocardial infarction (heart attack) or angina pectoris (chest pain), gangrene (death of body tissue due to lack of blood flow or bacterial infection).

-Unknown:: The frequency cannot be estimated from available data
+Not known: Frequency cannot be estimated from the available data

 Reporting of side effects: